- Make sure you have read these FAQS and prepared your audio to be uploaded before you place your order.

-Place your order.
-Transfer your audio files in a zipped folder named with your order number.
+- Place your order via the online shop, then transfer your audio files (via WeTransfer etc) in a zipped folder named with your order number.

-We will send you a receipt to confirm that we have received your order.
+- We will send you a receipt to confirm that we have received your order.

-After we have received your payment your order will enter the queue to be cut.
+- After we have received your payment your order will enter the queue to be cut.
 See the home page for current turnaround times.

-If you require more copies of the same order at later date, you can get them at a reduced rate.
+- If you require more copies of the same order at later date, you can get them at a reduced rate.

 Lathe cut records should not really be thought of as being the same as mass-produced pressed records, more as a hand-made alternative.